 Bankruptcy law and other types of regulation should be coordinated in a combined credit market policy that covers both the borrowing and the repayment stages.
-Thus, since the U.S. bankruptcy system has shifted in a pro-creditor direction, other types of regulation should also be changed so as to discourage debtors from borrowing to the point that they are likely to file for bankruptcy.
-But credit market regulation currently requires little of lenders beyond accurate disclosure of loan terms.
+Thus if the bankruptcy system shifts in a pro-creditor direction, other types of regulation should also be changed so as to discourage debtors from borrowing to the point that they are likely to need bankruptcy debt relief.
+This requires that bankruptcy policy be coordinated with banking regulations and truth-in-lending laws.

-One possible reform would be to require credit card lenders to raise their minimum monthly payment levels, so that debtors would be required to repay, say, 10 percent of the amount owed each month rather than the current 1 percent.
-This change would both reduce the amount of interest that debtors pay and force debtors to reduce their consumption before they accumulate as much debt.
-Lenders could also be barred from offering rewards programs that encourage additional spending and from marketing to minors and college students.
-Credit bureaus could also be prohibited from selling information about individual consumers' credit records without their consent, which would reduce or eliminate the practice of lenders mailing out unsolicited card offers.
+One possible change on the lending side would be to require credit card lenders to raise their minimum monthly payment levels, so that debtors would be required to repay, say, 10 percent of the amount owed each month rather than the current 1 percent.
+This change would both reduce the amount of interest that debtors pay and force debtors to reduce their consumption before they accumulate as much debt.16 Lenders could also be barred from offering rewards programs that encourage additional spending and/or could be barred from marketing to minors and college students.
+Credit bureaus could also be prohibited from selling information about individual consumers' credit records without their consent, which would reduce or eliminate the practice of lenders mailing out unsolicited card offers.17